aws-solutions-library-samples/amazon-elasticache-caching-for-amazon-rds/guidance/README.md

 ### Third-party tools

 This guidance uses Jupyter lab and the included notebooks to visualize/plot the performance data captured in json logs.
-For convenience reasons a Jupyter password has been set to 'test123'.
 Seed data is from the Airportdb sample database located here: https://dev.mysql.com/doc/airportdb/en/.
 However, by modifying the read and write queries, any seed data can be used.

 ### AWS account requirements